anz-bank/sysl/docs/blog/setup.md

 The Sysl open source setup
 ======================

-We have recently set up what we think of as good engineering practises for our enterprise-backed open source project [Sysl](https://github.com/anz-bank/sysl).
-The following is a record of systems and practises we consider essential and the products and platforms we have chosen (in parenthesis):
+We have recently set up what we consider to be good engineering practises for our enterprise-backed open source project [Sysl](https://github.com/anz-bank/sysl).
+The following is a record of systems and practises we deem essential and the products and platforms we have chosen (in parenthesis):

 * Open Source Licence included with source code ([Apache License 2.0](https://github.com/anz-bank/sysl/blob/master/LICENSE))
 * Version control sytem (git & Github)